 For implementing the "queries side", you can choose between many approaches, from your full-blown ORM like EF Core, AutoMapper projections, stored procedures, views, materialized views or a micro ORM.

 In this guide and in eShopOnContainers (specifically the ordering microservice) we chose to implement straight queries using a micro ORM like Dapper.
-This lets you implement any query based on SQL statements to get the best performance, thanks to a light framework with very little overhead.
+This lets you implement any query based on SQL statements to get the best performance, thanks to a light framework with little overhead.

-Note that when you use this approach, any updates to your model that impact how entities are persisted to a SQL database also need separate updates to SQL queries used by Dapper or any other separate (non-EF) approaches to querying.
+When you use this approach, any updates to your model that impact how entities are persisted to a SQL database also need separate updates to SQL queries used by Dapper or any other separate (non-EF) approaches to querying.